 The Exploits of Sherlock Holmes (collected 1954)

 The above list contains the books and stories by Carr that I personally enjoyed, and recommend reading.
 It is not a complete bibliography.
-Here is an external link (outside this web site) to an annotated complete list of Carr's books.
-It contains plot synopses and critical rankings, as well as a detailed bibliography.

 Carr is a great inventor of "impossible crime" mystery plots: crimes which look as if they were impossible to commit, but which get a rational explanation at the story's solution.
 Carr published one hundred of these.
 There are reportedly a sizable number of unpublished Carr radio plays and stage plays, as well, several of which contain locked rooms and other impossible crimes.